The Long Dark: Gameplay

 The Long Dark is a survival game which takes place in the frigid Canadian wilderness, and is played from a first-person perspective.
-The gameplay is stated by the developers to be a "survival simulation that accounts for body temperature, caloric intake, hunger/thirst, fatigue, wind-chill, wildlife, and a host of other environmental factors."
-The Long Dark has three game modes available to the player, "Story mode", "Survival mode", and "Challenge mode".
+The player must manage their body temperature, calorie levels, hunger, and fatigue.
+The Long Dark has three game modes available to the player: story, survival, and challenge.

-The game's map is divided up into a number of regions: Mystery Lake, Coastal Highway, Pleasant Valley, Forlorn Muskeg, Desolation Point, Timberwolf Mountain, Mountain Town, Broken Railroad, Hushed River Valley, Bleak Inlet, Ash Canyon, and Blackrock Mountain.
-All areas are interconnected.
+The game's map is divided up into 12 main regions: Mystery Lake, Coastal Highway, Pleasant Valley, Forlorn Muskeg, Desolation Point, Timberwolf Mountain, Mountain Town, Broken Railroad, Hushed River Valley, Bleak Inlet, Ash Canyon, and Blackrock Mountain.
+Alongside these are transition regions, which are significantly smaller and whose purpose is to connect these regions together through a small region.
+They are: Crumbling Highway, Keepers Pass North, Keepers Pass South, Ravine and Winding River.
+The Tales from the Far Territory DLC added four regions: Transfer Pass, Forsaken Airfield, Zone of Contamination, and Sundered Pass, and a smaller connecting region being the Far Range Branch Line.